The-Notebookinator/notebookinator/entries.typ

 #import "./utils.typ"
 #import "./themes/themes.typ"

-/// Generic entry creation function.
+/// The generic entry creation function.
+This function is not meant to be called by the user.
+Instead, use the three entry variants, frontmatter, body, and appendix, to create entries.
 ///
 /// - section (string): The type of entry.
 Takes either "frontmatter", "body", or "appendix".
 /// - title (string): The title of the entry.